-Burlington Village operates under Qestral Corporation limited as a subsidiary company and provides rest home, hospital, and dementia level of care for up to 84 residents.
-On the day of audit there were 74 residents.
+Banbury Park operates under Qestral Corporation limited as a subsidiary company and provides rest home, hospital, and dementia level of care for up to 81 residents.
+On the day of audit there were 40 residents This certification audit was conducted against Ngā Paerewa Health and Disability Services Standard and the contract with Te Whatu Ora Health New Zealand - Waitaha Canterbury.

-This certification audit was conducted against Ngā Paerewa Health and Disability Services Standard and the contract with Te Whatu Ora Health New Zealand - Waitaha Canterbury.
-The audit process included the review of policies and procedures, the review of residents and staff files, observations, and interviews with residents, management, staff and a nurse practitioner.
+There has been a change in management since the commencement of service.
+The audit process included the review of policies and procedures, the review of residents and staff files, observations, and interviews with residents, management, staff, and a nurse practitioner.

-Burlington Village is governed by a Board of eight directors.
-They provide support for the facility nurse manager and clinical nurse manager (registered nurse), with the unit coordinator providing day to day leadership in the dementia unit.
-All have extensive experience in managing an aged care facility.
+Banbury Park is governed by a board of directors.
+They provide support for the facility nurse manager and clinical nurse manager (registered nurse).
+All have experience in management of an aged care facility.
 Quality systems and processes are implemented with improvements made to the service in response to any corrective action plans.
-Feedback from residents and family/whānau was very positive about the care and the services provided.
+Feedback from residents and family/whānau was positive about the care and the services provided.